Skip to main content

 When paused:

-1. Check if you are logged in (if expected).
+1. Check that the page has logged you in (if expected).

 3. Check for any overlay/modals that might block Lighthouse.